Security Awareness and Tools

 There are many hardware and software tools for creating secure "one time passwords" (OTP).
 Three that we frequently use internally are described below.
 (Note that Google Authenticator is no longer recommended as it does not support encrypted cloud backup.)

 Do not rely on SMS text messages for general two-factor authentication as it is less secure than others listed here.
 At the time of this writing, however, setting up Two-Factor Authentication on your Google account initially requires SMS verification.
 This is OK, and also serves as a "TFA Backup" mechanism (be sure to see the essential section below on Two-Factor Redundancy and TFA Backup Codes).

 - This provides tight integration with some apps, see: https://lastpass.com/auth/

 - For installation instructions (iPhone or Android), see: https://authy.com/download/

 - Guides for setting up Two-Factor Authentication: https://authy.com/guides/

-Once set up, Yubikey greatly simplifies the process of Two-Factor Authentication.
+Once set up, your YubiKey greatly simplifies the process of Two-Factor Authentication (TFA).
 While at home, keep the key plugged into an unused USB port and simply touch the button if asked to authenticate.
 This saves time while enabling the strongest security.
-While on the road, the nearly indestructible Yubikey attaches easily to your keychain (and should only be inserted when authenticating).
+While on the road, the nearly indestructible YubiKey attaches easily to your keychain (and should only be inserted when authenticating).

-- See "Let's get your YubiKey to work" (from Yubico) on how to use TFA with: GMail, LastPass, and GitHub
+- See "Let's get your YubiKey to work" (from Yubico) on how to use TFA with: GMail, LastPass, GitHub and many other services.

-While Yubikey is the easiest to use on a daily basis, it does not have cloud backup so you'll either have to buy a second Yubikey (the author of this page has three!) and/or be sure that you have set up Two-Factor Redundancy and TFA Backup Codes.
+While YubiKey is the easiest to use on a daily basis, if you lose it you could get locked out of all your systems so be sure that you have set up Two-Factor Redundancy and TFA Backup Codes.

 - LastPass: Multifactor Authentication Options